hyprland-community/MonitorMaestro/README.md

 The TUI runs on a terminal, so it's up to you to add a `bind` in you Hyprland configs

 ## Keybinds
-J - K to go down - up
+J - K: go down - up the list
-q - ESC to exit
+q - ESC: exit

 ## Installation